pygobject/pycairo/doc/reference/patterns.rst

 .. class:: SurfacePattern(surface)

    :param surface: a cairo :class:`Surface`
-   :returns: the newly created *SurfacePattern*
+   :returns: a newly created *SurfacePattern* for the given surface.
-   :raises: MemoryError in case of no memory.
+   :raises: *MemoryError* in case of no memory.

-   Create a new *SurfacePattern* for the given surface.

    .. method:: get_filter()

-      :returns: the current filter used for resizing the *Pattern*.
+      :returns: the current :ref:`FILTER <constants_filter>` used for resizing the *SurfacePattern*.
-      :rtype: int

-      Gets the current filter for the *Pattern*.
-See :ref:`FILTER attributes <mattributes_filter>`
-      for details on each filter.

    .. method:: get_surface()